Jesus — The God Within

-By DANIEL L. WICK
+An e-book by DANIEL L. WICK

 The Jesus most people think they know is not the Jesus of history, according to intensive scholarly analysis that international award-winning historian Daniel L. Wick has conducted.
 His new book Jesus, the God Within: Foundations of a Forgotten Faith, focuses on the human Jesus of history rather than the divine Christ of faith.
 Wick reveals how people in that ancient time sensed, felt, thought and worshipped.
 Only in the context of that vanished world can Jesus and his followers be properly understood.

 "This is the most important book on Jesus you will ever read," wrote Richard N. Schwab, professor emeritus of history at the University of California, Davis.
 Wick recreates Jesus' ancient world using a variety of novel historical methods that depart sharply from the often flawed approaches that led previous scholars to make fallacious assertions.